Marketing Lessons from Football: Building a Winning Playbook

 People seeking a lively, casual atmosphere

-Fans of the music genres featured
+Fans of the music genres features

 They shouldn’t spend heavily on marketing to: